BFurrow-Collab/BFurrow-Collab.github.io/project4.md

 ## UI Design

 Due to the nature of this project as a turn-based game, user interaction is a constant throughout rather than being of minimal input and output (which is the case for many other program projects).
 As it was stated within the game rules in the project description, the user will start off by having a yes/no choice on a starting board with randomized ship placements (see Fig 1).
 The user will be prompted with new boards continuously so long as they say 'n' for no. Once they say 'y' for yes, the game will start.
 The enemy turns will be independent - out of the player's control.
 The player only has control of which letter-number tile they wish to target, an action prompted in text after the AI's turn (see Fig 2 and 3).
 This will continue until all the ships of either the user or the AI are sunk (see Fig 4 and 5). [[???]]
 After this, the player will be given another yes/no quesstion on if they wish to play another game. [[???]]
 <br/>

-Almost every program requires user interaction, even command-line programs.
-Include in this section the tasks the user can complete and what the program does.
-You don't need to include how it works here; that information may go in the project description or in an additional section, depending on its significance.

-Lorem ipsum dolor sit amet (see Fig 1), consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat (see Fig 2).
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum (see Fig 3).

 ![screenshot](images/dummy_thumbnail.jpg)
 Fig 1.
 The launch screen [[Battleship starting screen]]